dsgiitr/np_detection/README.md

 - **Blurriness**: The Blurriness of the license plate region.

-#### open terminal in directory and run the command after placing the train data to train network again
+#### Execute the command after placing the train data to start training

 ```sh
 python train.py
 ```

-The Model used can bee seen ih the file `model.py`.
+The Model used can bee seen in the file `model.py`.
 ```python
         self.features = nn.Sequential(
             hidden1,